 Market risk is the potential impact on earnings of unfavourable changes in foreign exchange rates, interest rates and market prices.
-The Group is exposed to market risk on foreign trade receivables and payables, capital held in interest income securities and money market unit trust funds as well as cash balances held with banks.
+The Group is exposed to market risk on foreign trade receivables and payables and capital held in fixed interest income securities.
 The following sections set out the sensitivity of Group capital to these elements of market risk.